Biodiversity offers opportunities

 Conservation and sustainable use of biological diversity are improved.

 At national level, the programme advises the Ministry of Environment in improving the overall legal and institutional conditions for conserving biodiversity, including reforming the management of the protected areas.
 At the same time it promotes cooperation with the ministries responsible for agriculture and tourism.
-In addition, expertise is being improved both in the ministries and in the authorities further downstream.
+In addition, expertise is being improved both in the ministries and other related authorities.

 At regional and local level the programme supports partnerships with the public administration, the private sector and civil society, with the aim of jointly elaborating development prospects that are equitable in terms of gender and sharing of benefits.
 Nature conservation and protection of biodiversity, agriculture, and tourism are all mainstreamed in the activities.
 Cooperation takes place in the form of local action groups using the EU’s LEADER approach – a methodical approach to regional development enabling local people to be involved in shaping regional processes – and informal, temporary groups working on specific issues.